allgooda/Backgammon/README.md

 -Go to this link: http://allgooda.github.io/first_project/

--Click roll to begin playing.
+Click roll to begin playing.
 As I have it now, black always goes first.
 I will eventually add a feature to decide who goes first, but until then you will have to decide on your own.
 May I suggest flipping a coin?